VikramGaru/GasStationFinder/README.md

 5) Installing Google Maps Client: $ npm install @google/maps

 6) You should have a file named package.json.
-If you don't then run the following command which would create the file which will list all dependencies and some other matadata: $ run npm init -y
+If you don't then run the following command which would create the file which will list all dependencies and some other matadata: $ npm init -y

 ### Setting up the testing environment
 Ignore this step if you just want to run the application